lanefu/armbianDocsAndProcess/ArmbianTaskTracking.md

 ### Issue Hook ###

-Ideally we can have a forum thread created upon issue creation.
-This will same some time.
+Ideally we can have a forum topic created upon issue creation.
+This will save some time.